What are the symptoms of hemorrhoids?

 Wear loose clothing.

-This allows freedom of movement.
-And it reduces pressure on the anal area.
+This reduces pressure on the anal area.

 Copyrighted material adapted with permission from Healthwise, Incorporated.
 This information does not replace the advice of a doctor.